-This discourse is not to be perceived as criticizing the idea of CRUD itself.
-We just point out that in complex subject areas cutting edges and sticking to some mnemonic rules rarely plays out.
-It is much better to design entity manipulation URLs based on specific use cases.
-And if you do want to have a uniform interface to manipulate typical entities, you would rather initially design it much more detailed and extensible than just a set of four HTTP-CRUD methods.
+This discourse is not intended to be perceived as criticizing the idea of CRUD operations itself.
+We simply point out that in complex subject areas, cutting edges and sticking to some mnemonic rules rarely play out.
+We started with the idea of having two URLs and four or five methods to apply to them: